Bronya-Rand/reimagined-couscous/infos/COMMISSIONS.md

 #### Franchise Character (English)

-> This commission applies only to characters, which the game supports English without needing Google Translate/DeepL. **NPCs, Bosses, or custom portrayals of the Genshin/H:SR cast and Honkai Impact 3rd commissions applies here.**
+> This commission applies only to characters, which franchise supports the English language without needing Google Translate/DeepL. **NPCs, Bosses, or custom portrayals of the Genshin/H:SR cast and Honkai Impact 3rd commissions applies here.**

 | :--------: | :--------------------: |
 | Price: $50 | $60 with Lorebook + WI |